Skip to main content

 Create and manage image

-An image is a template that includes an operating system, applications, and configuration settings required to run a virtual machine.
+An image is a template that includes the operating system, applications, and configuration settings required to run a virtual machine.

-You can view the list of images currently in use and check information for each image.
+You can view the list of images in use and information about each image.

-1. Go to the KakaoCloud Console > Beyond Compute Service > Virtual Machine menu.
+1. Go to Compute > Beyond Compute Service > Virtual Machine in the KakaoCloud console.

-2. In the Image menu, check the list of currently used images.
+2. In the Image menu, select the target image.
+Image.
+Create image View image list

-- You can edit or delete the image name and description
+- You can edit the image name and description, and delete the image

 info

 You can create an image from the current state of an instance.
-Created images can later be used to launch new instances.
+This custom image can then be used when creating an instance.

 info

-Only the root volume with an operating system installed can be used to create an image.
-To back up additional volumes, use the snapshot feature.
+• Only the root volume where the operating system is installed can be created as an image.
+To back up additional volumes, use the Snapshot feature.

-1. Go to the KakaoCloud Console > Beyond Compute Service > Virtual Machine menu.
+1. Go to Compute > Beyond Compute Service > Virtual Machine in the KakaoCloud console.

-2. In the Instance menu, click the [More] icon for the desired instance and select Create image.
+2. In the Instance menu, select [⋮] button > Create image.

-You can create an instance using information stored in a custom image.
+You can create an instance using the information saved in a custom image.

-1. Go to the KakaoCloud Console > Beyond Compute Service > Virtual Machine menu.
+1. Go to Compute > Beyond Compute Service > Virtual Machine in the KakaoCloud console.

-2. In the Image menu, select the My images tab.
+2. In the Image menu, select Custom image.

-You can update information for your custom image.
+You can modify the information of a custom image.

 info

-If the image was shared from another project, only the creator can modify it.
+For images shared from another project, only the creator of the image can modify it.

-1. Go to the KakaoCloud Console > Beyond Compute Service > Virtual Machine menu.
+1. Go to Compute > Beyond Compute Service > Virtual Machine in the KakaoCloud console.

-2. In the Image menu, select the My images tab.
+2. In the Image menu, select Custom image.

 info

-• Only the creator of an image can share or unshare it.
+• Only the user who first created the image can share or unshare the image.

-• Members of projects that received the shared image will see a [Shared] icon next to the image.
+• Members of the project that received the shared image will see the [Shared] icon next to the shared image.

-1. Go to the KakaoCloud Console > Beyond Compute Service > Virtual Machine menu.
+1. Go to Compute > Beyond Compute Service > Virtual Machine in the KakaoCloud console.

-2. In the Image menu, select the My images tab.
+2. In the Image menu, select Custom image.

-3. Click the [More] icon for the image to share and select Share image.
+3. Select [⋮] button of the image to share > Share image.

-You can delete images that are no longer needed.
+You can delete an image that is no longer in use.

 info

-• If the image was shared from another project, only the creator can delete it.
+• For images shared from another project, only the creator of the image can delete them.

-1. Go to the KakaoCloud Console > Beyond Compute Service > Virtual Machine menu.
+1. Go to Compute > Beyond Compute Service > Virtual Machine in the KakaoCloud console.

-2. In the Image menu, select the My images tab.
+2. In the Image menu, select Custom image.

-3. Click the [More] icon for the image to delete and select Delete image.
+3. Select [⋮] button of the image to delete > Delete image.

 Change root volume partition table format

-The partition table format and file system type for each OS image are as follows:
+The partition table format and file system type by operating system provided by KakaoCloud are as follows.

 Ubuntu20.04GPT